-A pilot survey (Levine et al., 2005( conducted at Cornell University’s College of Veterinary Medicine examined the relationship between lower levels of concern for livestock animals and those students wanting to practice in food animal industries.
-The survey also attempted to discover a difference between veterinary students’ beliefs about the cognitive and emotional abilities of different species, specifically small animal companions compared to livestock animals.
-Questions regarding the humaneness of procedures for farm and companion animals and the cognitive abilities of these two groups of animals were asked to respondents, of which 10.5% were interested in food animal medicine and 49% were interested in small animal medicine.
-15% of students interested in small animal medicine rated procedures such as band and castration of animals less than one week of age as humane compared to 56% of students aspiring to work with food animals.
-Overall, students interested in small animal practice rated procedures on farm and companion animals as less humane and those students who intended to focus on livestock medicine.
+A pilot survey (Levine et al., 2005), conducted at Cornell University’s College of Veterinary Medicine, examined lower levels of concern for livestock animals among veterinary students who wish to work in food-animal industries.
+The survey attempted to discover a difference between veterinary students’ beliefs about the cognitive and emotional abilities of different species, specifically small companion animals as compared to livestock.
+The survey included questions regarding the humaneness of procedures for farm and companion animals and the cognitive abilities of these two groups of animals.
+Of the respondents, 10.5% were interested in practicing medical care for food animals and 49% were interested in small animal medicine.
+Of the students interested in small animal medicine, 15% rated procedures such as banding and castration of animals at less than one week of age as humane, as compared to 56% of students aspiring to work with food animals.
+Overall, students interested in small animal practice rated procedures on farm and companion animals as less humane as compared to students who intended to focus on medical care for livestock.
 In addition, Levine et al. (2005) found that less than 90% of students believed that farm animals had cognitive abilities.
-Respondents also were less likely to believe that poultry and ruminants had emotional abilities compared to dogs and cats.
-The study indicates some powerful inconsistencies between veterinary students in their perception of animal pain, acceptable welfare practices, and cognitive abilities of different animal species.
+Respondents also were less likely to believe that poultry and ruminants had emotional abilities as compared to dogs and cats.
+The study indicates strong inconsistencies between veterinary students in their perceptions of animal pain, acceptable welfare practices, and cognitive abilities of different animal species (Levine et al., 2005).

+In a study conducted by Cleere at al. (2012) at the College of Agriculture and Life Sciences and the College of Veterinary Medicine at Texas A&M University, the researchers surveyed 201 animal science graduate and undergraduate students and veterinary medicine students.
+Sixty-one percent of the participants were females.

+The aim of the study was to gather animal welfare perceptions and attitudes of future agricultural professionals.
+Students' overall perceptions indicated they believed production agriculture was doing a good job related to animal welfare, and their attitudes concerning production agriculture indicated no disagreement with current practices.
+The students strongly agreed that production agriculture is knowledgeable of animals' Physical and psychological needs and uses humane practices.